SHAKyMLRepo/Project-7-Spotify-Recommendations-using-KMeans-Clustering/Readme.md

 The k value is a hyperparameter which controls the number of clusters which the K Means model tries to generate centroids for.

 #### Model Evaluation
-Model evaluation in unsupervised learning is more complicated as we do not have labels which we can use to evaluate model performance.
+Model evaluation in unsupervised learning proves to introduce more complications in terms of evaluation as we do not have labels which we can use to judge model performance.
 To assess how the model performed two metrics were used.
 1. **Inertia**: Inertia is the sum of squares distances of samples to their cluster centroid.
 Higher values indicate clusters are more spread out and less well defined.
 2. **Silhouette**: Silhouette score is another metric which can be used to measure K Means performance.
 This metric not only considered the distances of samples to their own cluster centroid but also the average distance of samples to all samples in their nearest neighbouring cluster.
 Higher silhouette scores indicate that clusters are well seperated from other clusters and have high cohesion.
 Silhouette score is between 1 and -1 with higher values indicating better performance.